hansegard/fruit-harvester-challenge/README.md

 ### Practical information

-- Please contact [Petter](mailto:petter.hansegard@zynka.se) if you have any questions regarding the task/if something isn't working as expected.
+- Please contact me if you have any questions regarding the task/if something isn't working as expected.
-- When you are done, please zip the project and send it to [Petter](mailto:petter.hansegard@zynka.se).
+- When you are done, please zip the project and send it to me.
 A meeting will be booked where we together go through the solution and discuss your design decisions.

 **Good luck and have fun!**